rotki/rotki/docs/api.rst

    :reqjson string asset: Optional.
 Serialized asset to filter by.
    :reqjson list protocols: Optional.
 Protocols (counterparties) to filter by.
 List of strings.
    :reqjson bool exclude_ignored_assets: Optional.
 Whether to exclude transactions with ignored assets.
 Default true.
+   :reqjson list[string] event_types: This is the list of event types by which to filter the decoded events.
+   :reqjson list[string] event_subtypes: This is the list of event types by which to filter the decoded events.

    **Example Response**: